 Step by Step

-Step One: Add lentils and broth to a small saucepan.
+Step One: Add lentils and broth to a small saucepan on the stove top.
 Bring to a simmer and then cover.
 Cook for 12-15 minutes or until lentils are tender and liquid has been absorbed.
 You can also save yourself a step and buy pre-cooked lentils.

-Step Two: Add olive oil, mushrooms, and onions to a large deep skillet.
+Step Two: Add olive oil, mushrooms, and onions to a large skillet with tall sides.
 Saute until the onion is translucent, about 5 minutes.
 Stir in the minced garlic, taco seasoning, and cumin.
 Cook for about 1 minute.

 Step Three: Stir in the cooked tomatoes, broth, tomato sauce, and adobo sauce.
 Saute until broth has cooked off and thick sauce has formed around the lentils.
 Taste and add salt if needed.
 (Some vegetable broth brands are saltier than others, so you may find you don’t need to add any more salt at the end.)

 Step Four: Assemble your tacos.
 Add lentil filling and top with cheese, avocado, sour cream, cilantro, etc.

 Canned Chipotles in Adobo Tips:

 - To use, just dump the can in a small blender/food processor and blend until smooth.
 I like to use the blender cup from my Magic Bullet.